Longwater1234/WedemyServer/README.md

 ---

-[^1]: In production, for Browser clients, ensure both your Backend and Frontend share the same _ROOT_ domain (same-site policy), AND set `session.cookie.Secure=true` (strictly https) for session Cookies to work properly.
+[^1]: In production, for Browser clients, ensure both your Backend and Frontend share the same _ROOT_ domain (same-site policy), AND set property `session.cookie.Secure=true` (strictly https) for Session Cookies to work properly.
 Learn more at [WebDev](https://web.dev/samesite-cookies-explained/).
 Alternatively, you can replace Cookies **entirely** with special Header X-AUTH-TOKEN (by Spring; expires too).
 See file SecurityConfig.java.